 Position a rack in the center of the oven and heat to 350 F.

 Carefully, without spilling any water with raw meat on your kitchen counter, wash the roast in the sink and pat dry it with paper towels.

 In a small bowl, mix together the Cajun seasoning, dry mustard, thyme, 1/2 teaspoon salt, half of the minced garlic, and 1 tablespoon of olive oil.
-Rub the roast all over with the mixture and place in a roasting pan deep enough to hold the meat and potatoes (and carrots, if using).
+Rub the roast all over with the mixture.

 In a large skillet over medium-high heat, sear the roast in the remaining olive oil for about 3 to 5 minutes on each side, or until nicely browned.
 Searing it will keep the juices inside of the meat and yield a roast that is cooked and moist inside and crispy outside.
 Remove the roast to a plate.

 Meanwhile, in a large pan, melt the butter and toss in the potatoes with the remaining minced garlic, onion wedges, and carrots, if using.
 Cook until the vegetables begin to brown and soften, about 5 minutes.

 Arrange the vegetables on the bottom of a roasting pan deep enough to hold the meat and vegetables and sprinkle with salt and pepper.
 Place the browned rib roast on the vegetables, bones facing down.

 Pour the wine or chicken broth in the pan.